Evidence for interacting dark energy from BOSS: Analysis

 The upper bounds found for the coupling constants are compatible with small positive values.
 Although we cannot exclude the possibility that the coupling constants are zero with the data set used, we can see from the constraints obtained for the EoS of dark energy that our models are not consistent with $\Lambda$CDM.
-The EoS for dark energy obtained in the MCMC analysis are the following: considering only \textit{Planck} data, $\omega = -1.51(-1.55)^{+0.32}_{-0.30}$ for Model II and $\omega=-1.75(-1.668)^{+0.46}_{-0.29}$ for Model III; considering \textit{Planck}+BOSS data, $\omega = -1.63(-1.79)^{+0.18}_{-0.28}$ for Model II and $\omega = -1.76(-1.99)^{+0.26}_{-0.28}$ for Model III.
-We can also see the constraints in the $\omega \times \xi$ plot, presented in Fig.~\ref{fig:w_xi}, where we follow the same style and color schemes as in Fig.~\ref{contours}.
+The EoS for dark energy obtained in the MCMC analysis are the following: considering only Planck data, $\omega = -1.51(-1.55)^{+0.32}_{-0.30}$ for model II and $\omega=-1.75(-1.668)^{+0.46}_{-0.29}$ for model III.
+We can also see the constraints in the $\omega \times \xi$ plot, presented in Fig.~\ref{fig:w_xi}.
 The dashed black horizontal line represents the value of the dark energy EoS for $\Lambda$CDM, $\omega =-1$.
-Although we have a large degeneracy between $\omega$ and $\xi$, we can see from this plot that, except for Model II with only the \textit{Planck} data, the models are not compatible with $\omega =-1$ at $\gtrsim 96\%$ confidence level.
+These contours show a small preference for $\omega<-1$ rather than $\omega=-1$ given the priors, $\omega = [-2.5\,,\, -1.001]$, with model II showing a slightly tighter constraint than the prior range.
+This result should be interpreted carefully since our prior is very close to $-1$ (but it is not including $-1$), and there can be boundary effects that might not be taken into account.
+Also, we have a large degeneracy between $\omega$ and $\xi$.

-A more detailed analysis will be presented in a follow-up paper \cite{follow-up} where we will combine this analysis with different cosmological probes, aiming at fully constraining the coupling constant of the interacting models.
+A more detailed analysis will be presented in a follow-up paper where we will combine this analysis with different cosmological probes, aiming at fully constraining the coupling constant of the interacting models.